Exploratory Laparotomy CPT Code

 Example 2

-He denies fevers, chills, headache, neck pain, ear pain, lightheadedness, dizziness, chest pain, palpitations, SOB, n/v/d/c, dysuria, hematuria, arm/leg pain.
+He denies fevers, chills, headache, neck pain, ear pain, lightheadedness, dizziness, chest pain, palpitations, SOB, n/v/d/c, dysuria, hematuria, and arm/leg pain.

 Example 3